Alex Karras

 Alexander George Karras (July 15, 1935 – October 10, 2012) was an American professional football player, professional wrestler, sportscaster, and actor.
-He was a four-time Pro Bowl selection playing defensive tackle for the Detroit Lions of the National Football League (NFL), where he played from 1958 to 1970.
+He was a four-time Pro Bowl selection while playing defensive tackle for the Detroit Lions of the National Football League (NFL) from 1958 to 1970.
 He is a member of the College Football Hall of Fame and was elected to the Pro Football Hall of Fame in the Centennial class.

 As an actor, Karras played Mongo in the 1974 comedy film Blazing Saddles.
 He starred as George Papadopolis, the adoptive father of Webster Long (Emmanuel Lewis), in the ABC sitcom Webster (1983–1989) alongside his wife Susan Clark.
 Karras also had a prominent role in Victor/Victoria, starring Julie Andrews and James Garner.

 Early life

-Born and raised in Gary, Indiana, Karras was the son of Dr. George Karras, a Greek immigrant (from Chios) who graduated from the University of Chicago and pursued his medical degree in Canada.
-There, George Karras met and married a Canadian woman, Alex's mother, Emmeline (née Wilson), a registered nurse.
-George Karras opened a medical practice in Gary, but he died when Alex was thirteen years old.
-By that time, Alex Karras had learned to play football in a parking lot near his home, with and against his athletically inclined brothers, and he blossomed into a four-time Indiana all-state selection at Gary's Emerson High School.
-Karras also excelled in numerous other sports in high school, including baseball, track, wrestling, and basketball.
-He graduated in 1954.
+Karras was born and raised in Gary, Indiana, the son of Dr. George Karras, a Greek immigrant from Chios.
+A graduate of the University of Chicago, George studied medicine in Canada, where met and married Emmeline (née Wilson), a native-born registered nurse.
+George opened a medical practice in Gary, but died when Alex was thirteen years old.
+By that time, Alex Karras had learned to play football in a parking lot near his home, with and against his athletically inclined brothers.
+Excelling at high school football, baseball, track, wrestling, and basketball, he blossomed into a four-time Indiana all-state selection at Gary's Emerson High School.
+Karras also excelled in numerous other sports in high He graduated in 1954.